bbauska/W3Cx-5of5/README.md

   alt="Snapshot of a web page in Netscape Navigator 2." />
 </p>

-<p><b>Netscape Navigator 2 in 1996, with big buttons and plain HTML pages.
+<p align="center"><b>Netscape Navigator 2 in 1996, with big buttons and plain HTML pages.
 CSS did NOT exist at that time!</b></p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 90. snapshot of a web page in internet explorer (65) ~~~~~~~~~~~~~~~~~~~-->